gnarargs/open-ai-http-playground/README.md

 #### Notes

 - Structured Outputs use [JSON Schema](https://json-schema.org/overview/what-is-jsonschema) to define desired output structure
-- Currently all fields must be required and `additionalPropeties` must be false
+- Currently, all fields must be marked as required and `additionalPropeties` must be false

 ## Tools/Function Calling